-- 1) It is not required to dismantle the forks. - 2) Part the lift truck safely. - Install blocks on the front and the rear of the driving wheel. - Move supporting blocks near the mast rail before lifting the mast. - 5) Use wooden blocks of length of 305 mm (A) and 610 mm (B) on both of the standard masts. - Support the inner mast and the carriage simultaneously on the standard masts. - Ascending speed of the carriage of the standard mast is faster than the inner mast by 3 times. - 6) Start the engine, and ascend the mast and the carriage. - 7) As for the standard mast, support the inner mast with a block (A), and the carriage with a block (B), and then lower the inner mast and the carriage simultaneously until they are safely seated. - 8) Use wooden blocks of length of 915 mm (C) on the both sides of the 3-layer free mast. - Support the carriage only on the 3-layer free mast. - 9) Start the engine, and ascend the carriage. - 10) As for 3-layer free mast, support the mast with block (C) on inside, and then descend the mast until the carriage is safely seated. - A The middle-mast and the inner mast of the 3layer free mast do not ascend until the carriage reaches the height of free ascending.
+- (1) It is not required to dismantle the forks. - (2) Part the lift truck safely. - (3) Install blocks on the front and the rear of the driving wheel. - (4) Move supporting blocks near the mast rail before lifting the mast. - (5) Use wooden blocks of length of 305 mm(A) and 610 mm (B) on both of the standard masts. - Support the inner mast and the carriage simultaneously on the standard masts. - Ascending speed of the carriage of the standard mast is faster than the inner mast by 3 times. - (6) Start the engine, and ascend the mast and the carriage. - (7) As for the standard mast, support the inner mast with a block (A), and the carriage with a block (B), and then lower the inner mast and the carriage simultaneously until they are safely seated. - (8) Use wooden blocks of length of 915 mm(C) on the both sides of the 3-layer free mast. - Support the carriage only on the 3-layer free mast. - (9) Start the engine, and ascend the carriage. - (10) As for 3-layer free mast, support the mast with block (C) on inside, and then descend the mast until the carriage is safely seated. - ▲ The middle mast and the inner mast of the 3-layer free mast do not ascend until the carriage reaches the height of free ascending. - (11) Perform the aforementioned procedures in reverse order to remove the wooden blocks.